Wondering how Pinterest uses your custom descriptions and titles? We’ve got the official scoop for you in this blog post!

-The first thing you're probably asking yourself is whether you should still add Pinterest descriptions to your images and the answer to that is a resounding YES!
-You can enter those through Tasty Pins, easy peasy. ?
+The first thing you're probably asking yourself is whether you should still add Pinterest descriptions to your images, and the answer to that is a resounding YES!
+You can enter image descriptions through Tasty Pins, easy peasy.

-Even though the descriptions won't show up on the Pins themselves, they will still be used for SEO purposes.
+The descriptions will show up on the single Pins, and they will still be used for SEO purposes.
 That is, your descriptions will be used by Pinterest to ensure that your Pins show up in the right spot when someone conducts a search.
-That way, your famous chili recipe Pin won't show up when someone searches for a carrot cake recipe. ?
+That way, your famous chili recipe Pin won't show up when someone searches for a carrot cake recipe.

 Where can I find my Pinterest titles?

-Pinterest titles are still relatively new to the Pinterest sphere and they serve a slightly different purpose from descriptions.
+Pinterest titles serve a slightly different purpose from descriptions.
 More specifically, Pinterest titles are a way for you to describe your Pin in a more concise way so that users don't have to read through a lengthy description to find out what they're looking at.

-You may recall that Tasty Pins added the Pinterest title field a couple of years ago but at that point, Pinterest was still in the process of rolling out support for titles.
+You may recall that Tasty Pins added the Pinterest title field but at that point, Pinterest was still in the process of rolling out support for titles.